All the Living

 All the Living is the 2009 debut novel of American author C. E. Morgan.

 Writing and development

 Morgan wrote the novel over the course of a fourteen-day period.

 Reception

 Critical reception

-The novel received positive reviews.
 Critics writing for Tin House and The Boston Globe highlighted the quality of Morgan's prose.

 Honors

 The novel was a finalist for the Hemingway Foundation/PEN Award.